915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 strings.

-The first line should always be a short, concise summary of the objectâs purpose.
-For brevity, it should not explicitly state the objectâs name or type, since these are available by other means (except if the name happens to be a verb describing a functionâs operation).
+The first line should always be a short, concise summary of the object’s purpose.
+For brevity, it should not explicitly state the object’s name or type, since these are available by other means (except if the name happens to be a verb describing a function’s operation).
 This line should begin with a capital letter and end with a period.

 If there are more lines in the documentation string, the second line should be blank, visually separating the summary from the rest of the description.
-The following lines should be one or more paragraphs describing the objectâs calling conventions, its side effects, etc.
+The following lines should be one or more paragraphs describing the object’s calling conventions, its side effects, etc.